 It welcomes you into the permaculture community and is an accomplishment.

 Research whether there is a permaculture guild, organization, or group in your area.
 Contact them and get on their mailing list.
 Follow their social media pages.
-Consider volunteering to help out with events or workshops.
+Most of all volunteer to help out at events, workshops, and/or work parties.

 Identify aligned groups!

-Transition movement, radical homemakers, community/school gardens, watershed councils, social justice organizations, alternative economic networks, farmers’ markets – link up with groups that work in fields caring for Earth and people.
+Form links with people in allied work such as the transition movement, radical homemakers, community gardens, watershed councils, social justice organizations, alternative economic networks, farmers’ markets – link up with groups that work in fields caring for Earth and people.

-Read through your PDC notes and identify 10 books and 10 films related to permaculture you’d like to devour in the next year or two.
-Check your library, online video streaming sites, a friend’s library, or your local bookstore and begin.
+Read through your PDC notes and identify 10 books and 10 films related to permaculture you’d like to study in the next year or two.
+Check your library/ask them to carry permaculture books, online video streaming sites, a friend’s library, or your local bookstore and begin.
 A well-developed library of your own can be helpful as a permaculturist.

 Begin to practice in your own life.
 This is the most important step.
 Plant some herbs, even if it’s in a window.
 Get out into wildlands and observe.
 Think about the design methods and how you might use them in your apartment or on your property.
 Walk your community and observe wind, water catchment, plants and trees, seasonal differences.
 Build a garden!